RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

    end

    return Number3      /* From ArithOp */

  /* Activity before every operation:                                     */

 Prepare:   /* Returns Sign Mantissa and Exponent */
 /* Preparation of operands, Page 130 */
-/* ",...terms being operated upon have leading zeros removed (noting the position of any decimal point, and leaving just one zero if all the digits in the number are zeros) and are then truncated to DIGITS+1 significant digits (if necessary)..." */
+/* "...terms being operated upon have leading zeros removed (noting the position of any decimal point, and leaving just one zero if all the digits in the number are zeros) and are then truncated to DIGITS+1 significant digits (if necessary)..." */